thegraphicmethod/penplot-charting-plugin/README.md

-# Vue example plugin
+# PenPlot

-This is a plugin example for penpot.

-For the full documentation go to: [Plugins](https://help.penpot.app/plugins/).
+A plugin for Penpot to create charts